Equalities

 We welcome our responsibilities under the Equalities Act 2010 to:

-From September 2020 there are 381 pupils on role.
-These are arranged in 12 classes, 3 per year group, ranging in size from 30 to 32.
-Slightly more boys attend the school the school and the majority of pupils enter from the neighbouring infant school (95%).
+From September 2024 there are 340 pupils on role.
+These are arranged in 12 classes, 3 per year group, ranging in size up to 32.
+The majority of pupils enter Patcham Junior school from the neighbouring infant school (95%).
 The vast majority (>99%) live within one mile of the school.

 Special Educational Needs

-17.4% of our pupils are currently on the Special Educational Needs register.
+19.1% of our pupils are currently on the Special Educational Needs register and this has been steadily increasing over the years.
 The nature of need includes specific learning difficulties, autistic spectrum condition, moderate learning difficulties, hearing impairment, physical disability, emotional and behavioural difficulties and speech and language disorders.

 Socio-economic backgrounds